dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ## Installation

 Prepare a domain name for the License Tracking Service.
-In our case, we use "mtpl.dynamsoft.com" for the main service and "mtplres.dynamsoft.com" for the backup service.
+For example, use "https://mainlts.yoursite.com" for the main service and "https://standbylts.yoursite.com" for the backup service.
 Make sure DNS is configured for these domain names.

 ### Initialize